bunnycou/BattleManager/README.md

 - [x] Better button inputs
 - [x] Quicker code (slightly)

+### Version 0.1.5 - Deleting characters
+- [ ] Delete button and key for removing selection from initiative There has been a lot of sub updates for 0.1.
+The goal of 0.1 is to achieve a version that is fully usable (although undo may be in excess to this idea) but not fully featured.
+Hopefully this will be the last amendment to version 0.1 so that I can work on more convenient features and less tweaks to the base system.

 ### Version 0.2 - Extra Info
 - [ ] DC Display
 - [ ] Damage Wk/St